enyao-cce/mra-device/README.md

 ## Precaution
 1. **Do not rename the cache files, they are used for reference**<br>
 2. **Ensure cache files only contain either an empty list or a list of dictionary items**

+## Troubleshooting
+Scenario: sudo systemctl status shows the name-of-your-service failed to run, try the following:
+* reconnect the USB converter
+* Check the path in ExecStart in the .service file is correct
+* Check the BROKER_ADDRESS in config.py is correct